 I fell in love with Jungalow the first time I set eyes on it.
 The design of Justina’s blog is amazing and it just sets the scene for her amazing writing.
 There is nothing plain, beige or boring about her blog, its an abundance of fun, creativity and good vibes.

 Live Pretty on a Penny is a home decor lovers and DIYers dream!
 Since launching in 2012, Erin has gone from strength to strength with her blog now becoming a go-to destination for all things DIY projects and interior design inspiration.

 Lucy was one of the first bloggers I had the honour of working with when I was at Amara and I’ve been an avid follower ever since.
 If you need some colour inspiration (for which she is award winning) then you need to start reading this blog.

-No interior blog list is complete without Kate from Mad About The House.
+No list of interior design blogs is complete without Kate from Mad About The House.
 Filled with more inspiration than you could think possible.
 Now with her own book, joint podcast and design consultancy.
 There’s not much Kate doesn’t know about interiors.

 Interior designer Marie uses her blog to showcase her clear depth of knowledge of the interior design world.
 A Feng Shui expert, her blog showcases everything from before and after design projects to colour specific advice to design inspiration for all types of homes.

 What Sophie has achieved since launching My Warehouse Home is nothing short of extraordinary.
 The magazine is now read in over 100 countries, a fully-fledged design service and book all showing the wonders of loft living and vintage industrial style.
 If you haven’t already, go check it out.

 A fellow introvert.
 Repurpose and Upcycle is Lindsey’s creative outlet.
 If you are after simple DIY’s, budget friendly home projects, refinishing furniture and scoring vintage finds, then you need to subscribe to Lindsey’s blog.